srmullens/map_making_principles/README.md

 # Map-Making Principles:
 * Plotting data is nothing.
-* Communication; not data.
+* Plot to communicate.
 * Plot for action.
 * Merge observations and models.
 * Binaries are sharp.
 * Probabilities are fuzzy.
 * Grids are pixeled.
 * Threshold is singular.
-* Interpolate contours, sparingly.
+* Contours are context.
 * Objectify subjective claims.
 * Favor observations.

 ## Expansion on these ideas.
 * **Plotting data is nothing.** Merely taking data you got from somewhere else, plotting it on a map, and giving it a basic colorscale and title is little more than a hello world script.
 Your first plot like this is important.
 But you should aim to improve beyond this.

-* **Communication; not data.** If merely putting data on a map is nothing, improving that plot means making it easier to communicate the intended message.
+* **Plot to communicate.** If merely putting data on a map is nothing, improving that plot means making it easier to communicate the intended message.
 Good science communication requires a balance of words and data.
 A good plot can help minimize the number of words it takes to communicate the message, though this should not be confused with a goal of "fewer is better."
 > Facts generally take a long time to say.
 Good communication requires us to be faster than that.

 * **Plot for action.** Communication is not for awareness.
 People must take action.
 But remember: Fear is not action.
 Fear paralyzes.